Homebrain/Homebrain/README.md

 There is a [**Slack**](https://homebrain.slack.com/) for team communication and a [**Trello board**](https://trello.com/b/qTIPOiPS/homebrain) for planning.

+### Documentation

+There is currently no pre-built documentation, but you can easily build it yourself by installing sphinx and sphinx-autodoc-typehints:

+    sudo pip3 install sphinx sphinx-autodoc-typehints

+You can then build the docs by entering the `docs` folder and running:

+    python3 -m sphinx -b html . _build

+You will then find the built docs in `docs/_build/index.html`.

 ### Tests

 The most convenient way to run the tests is with nose.
 Install with `pip3 install nose` and run with `nosetests` from the root directory of the project.